MikeLeBe19/MikeLeBe19/README.md

 - 👋 Hi, I’m Mike LeBegue! @MikeLeBe19
 - 👀 I’m interested in Full-Stack Development.
-The stack is irrelevant.
+The stack is irrelevant because I want to learn it all before
+-    defining my wheelhouse.
 - 🌱 I’m currently learning as many stacks as possible.
 I've had experience with C# and JavaScript.
 - 📫 How to reach me ... lebegue92@yahoo.com